RelationalAI/rai-workflow-manager/workflow/README.md

 ## Snowflake Integration
 Workflow manager supports Snowflake as a data source container only for data ingestion.
 ### Integration Details
-Workflow Manager use RAI integration for data sync from Snowflake.
+Workflow Manager uses RAI integration for data sync from Snowflake.
 Workflow Manager creates a data stream for each source in batch config with Snowflake container.
-Integration Service creates an ingestion engine per rai account with prefix `ingestion-engine-*` and use this engine for data ingestion.
+Integration Service creates an ingestion engine per rai account with prefix `ingestion-engine-*` and uses this engine for data ingestion.
 Relation for data ingestion: `simple_source_catalog`.
 Once data sync is completed, Workflow Manager deletes the data stream.

 **Note:** Workflow Manager is not responsible for creating and deleting an ingestion engine.
 The ingestion engine is not deleted automatically after data sync.
 ### Configure RAI Integration